heysourin/Linux-Guide/README.md

 Explore essential Linux commands, file system navigation, permissions, and more.

+`whoami` Displays the current user's username.

+`pwd` Prints the current working directory (i.e., the path to the directory you're in).

+`ls` Lists files and directories in the current directory.

+`ls -a` Lists all files and directories, including hidden ones (those starting with `.`).

+`ls -la` Lists all files and directories in a detailed, long format, including hidden ones.

+`mkdir folderName` Creates a new directory with the specified name.

+`cd folderName` Changes the current directory to the specified folder.

+`cd ..` Moves up one directory level.

+`cd` Changes to the user's home directory.

+`touch fileName.txt` Creates a new empty file with the specified name.

+`echo "Hello world"` Prints the text "Hello world" to the terminal.

+`mv fileName.txt folderName2` Moves the file `fileName.txt` to `folderName2`.

+`nano` Opens the Nano text editor to create or edit files.

+`cat fileName.txt` Displays the content of the file `fileName.txt` in the terminal.

+`history` Displays a list of recently executed commands.

+`rm fileName.txt` Deletes the file `fileName.txt`.

+- System Management:

+`sudo apt install nodejs` Installs the Node.js package using the APT package manager with superuser privileges.

+`sudo apt update` Updates the package list and information for available software packages.

+**Note:** It is recommended to use `apt` commands on the terminal and `apt-get` in bash scripts.
+This is because `apt` is the newer version and is constantly evolving, which can sometimes break backward compatibility.
+Using `apt-get` commands ensures guaranteed backward compatibility and provides more functionality for script usage.

+`man <topic>` Displays the manual page for the specified topic, providing detailed information about commands and concepts.

 ## Package Management

 Learn how to manage software packages using package managers like `apt` and `yum`.